The Best of Tom Greene

 The simple truth about men is that our thoughts are not that complex.
 Most men aren’t thinking about other women or nuclear fusion or how to cure pancreatic Cancer.

-Tom Greene on Sexuality
+Tom Greene on Society

 Popular